How to troubleshoot Wi-Fi Interference with NetSpot

 3. Getting a Powerline adapter.
 These adapters are very efficient for larger spaces with thick walls.

-What is frequency interference?
+What is wireless interference?

 How to troubleshoot interference from competing WiFi networks?

 Start with enabling channel auto-switching on your WiFi router.
 Look into its user manual if you are not sure how to do it.
 If the speed is still slow, try setting up a channel manually and perform a speed test.
-Try NetSpot — it is a great Wi-Fi Channel Scanner.
+Try NetSpot — it is a great WiFi Channel Scanner.

 How to beat Wi-Fi Interference with NetSpot?